sorbet/sorbet/website/docs/class-of.md

   → View on sorbet.run
 </a>

-Consider we have some code like this:
+Suppose we have some code like this:

 ```ruby
 class MyClass